siduction/sidu-manual/data/en/0701-term-konsole_en.md

 **Burning CD, DVD, and BD**.

-The command line programs are the basis for popular GUI programs like *K3b*, *Brasero*, or *Xfburn*.
+The command line programs are the basis for popular GUI programs like K3b, Brasero, or Xfburn.
-Those who prefer the full range of options provided by the command line programs *cdrdao*, *wodim*, *growisofs* etc. use the terminal.
+Those who prefer the full range of options provided by the command line programs `cdrdao`, `wodim`, `growisofs`, etc. use the terminal.
 Our manual page [Burn DVD without GUI](0209-no-gui-burn_en.md#burn-dvd-without-gui) contains many examples and tips to detect available hardware, compile data, and then burn it to CD, DVD, and BD.

 ### Using scripts